JeffersonLab/JANA2/docs/Installation.md

 ### Building JANA

 First, set your `$JANA_HOME` environment variable.
 This is where the executables, libraries, headers, and plugins get installed.
-You will need to tell CMake to install to `$JANA_HOME` manually -- this is on purpose to avoid accidentally clobbering an existing JANA installation.
-Luckily, all you have to do is pass `-DCMAKE_INSTALL_PREFIX=$JANA_HOME` to CMake.
-Be aware that if you change $JANA_HOME, you'll need to rerun cmake, and sometimes you'll also need to invalidate your CMake cache.
-Also be aware that although CMake usually defaults `CMAKE_INSTALL_PREFIX` to `/usr/local`, we have disabled this because we rarely want this in practice, and we don't want the build system picking up outdated headers and libraries we installed to `/usr/local` by accident.
+(It is also where we will clone the source).
+CMake will install to `$JANA_HOME` if it is set (it will install to `${CMAKE_BINARY_DIR}/install` if not).
+Be aware that although CMake usually defaults `CMAKE_INSTALL_PREFIX` to `/usr/local`, we have disabled this because we rarely want this in practice, and we don't want the build system picking up outdated headers and libraries we installed to `/usr/local` by accident.
 If you want to set `JANA_HOME=/usr/local`, you are free to do so, but you must do so deliberately.

 Next, set your build directory.
 This is where CMake's caches, logs, intermediate build artifacts, etc go.
 The convention